stackvana/microcule-examples/ReadMe.md

 Running `npm start` will use the `stack` CLI tool to start the example service on it's on HTTP server.

-## Installing the Stack Tool
+## Installing `microcule`

-You might also find it useful to install `stack` globally to your system.
+You might also find it useful to install `microcule` globally to your system.

 ```bash
 npm install microcule -g
 ```

-This will allow you to run the `stack` command for any local services you write.
+This will allow you to run the `microcule` command for any local services you write.